Never forget how selfish your prospect is.

 Features are, to be sure, the beginner’s dead end.
 You can tell your selfish prospect that it’s organic, air-conditioned, gluten-free.
 All-inclusive, waterproof, genuine leather.
 Pocket-sized, available on Blu-Ray, insured by FDIC with polarized lenses … hey, they stopped paying attention four features ago.

 So, while boasting about benefits is a perfectly understandable standard practice – blindly following that plan, merely listing benefits, can also fail.
 Benefits are not all equal because they don’t all relate to wiifm.
-All prospects care about is wiifm.
+Prospects wake up when they hear wiifm.
 Wiifm is overwhelmingly important.
 It’s Salesmanship 102.

 Unless and until you connect the benefits of your brand to wiifm (What’s In It For Me?), benefits are just abstractions.
 Clinical, rational, logical abstractions.
-They might be mildly satisfying to the brain, but fail to reach the heart or the gut.
-Rationality fails to get adrenaline flowing.
+Some benefits might be mildly satisfying to the brain, but fail to reach the heart or the gut.
+Rationality fails to get the juices flowing.

 Simply put, if you’ve graduated from talking features to talking benefits, you’re only half-way there.
 Semi congratulations.
 Do the research to find the next big insightful leap, from benefits to emotionally relevant benefits.
 Forge meaningful connections with your best prospects.
 Let your brand narrative tell them you’ve satisfied their wiifm questions.

-What a waste of time and effort to trumpet a brand strategy only to find nobody cares.
+What a waste of time and effort it is to trumpet a brand strategy only to find nobody cares.